ndlib/sipity/README.md

 Then go to https://localhost:3000

+### Development Seeds

+`rake bootstrap` - reset the environment's database with basic seed data

+In `./lib/tasks/development.rake` you can find Rake tasks for adding data.

 ### Work Submission

 The primary feature (and complexity) is Sipity's work submission show page.
 Below is a diagram that helps break down its composition.